katherine-guseva/katherine-guseva/README.md

 - 🔄 Career switcher: from lawyer to Go developer
 - ⚖️ Background: 3+ years as a legal expert in financial disputes (analyzing contracts, building defense strategies)
 - 💡 Why Go: love for logic, predictability, and clean architecture
-- 🌱 Currently: looking for a Junior Go Developer position
+- 🌱 Currently: looking for a Go Developer position
 - 💬 Open to: code reviews, advice, collaboration

 ---